Privacy Policy

 Purpose: This cookie serves Instagram’s marketing purposes.

 Note: We cannot claim completeness here.
-Which cookies are set in individual cases depends on the embedded functions and your use of Instagram.
+Which cookies are set in an individual case depends on the embedded functions and your use of Instagram.

-Instagram shares the information received between Facebook companies with external partners and with people you connect with worldwide.
-Data processing is carried out in compliance with their own data policy.
-Your data is distributed, among other things for security reasons, on Facebook servers around the world.
+Instagram shares the information received between the Facebook companies, with external partners, and with people you connect with worldwide.
+Data processing is carried out in compliance with its own data policy.
+Your data is distributed across Facebook servers around the world, among other things for security reasons.
 Most of these servers are located in the USA.

-Thanks to the General Data Protection Regulation, you have the right to information, transferability, correction and deletion of your data.
+Thanks to the General Data Protection Regulation, you have the right to access, portability, rectification and deletion of your data.
 You can manage your data in the Instagram settings.
-If you want to completely delete your data on Instagram, you must permanently delete your Instagram account.
+If you want to delete your data on Instagram completely, you must permanently delete your Instagram account.

-First, open the Instagram app.
-On your profile page, scroll down and click on “Help Center”.
-Now you will be directed to the company’s website.
-Click on “Managing Your Account” on the website and then on “Delete Your Account”.
+First open the Instagram app.
+On your profile page, scroll down and click “Help Center”.
+You will then be taken to the company’s website.
+On the website, click “Managing Your Account” and then “Delete Your Account”.

 If you delete your account completely, Instagram deletes posts such as your photos and status updates.
-Information that other people have shared about you does not belong to your account and will therefore not be deleted.
+Information that other people have shared about you does not belong to your account and is therefore not deleted.

 As mentioned above, Instagram primarily stores your data via cookies.
-You can manage, deactivate or delete these cookies in your browser.
-Depending on your browser, management always works a little differently.
-Under the section “Cookies” you will find the corresponding links to the instructions for the most popular browsers.
+You can manage, disable or delete these cookies in your browser.
+Depending on your browser, management works a little differently.
+In the “Cookies” section you will find the relevant links to the instructions for the most common browsers.

-You can also set up your browser to always inform you when a cookie is about to be set.
+You can also set up your browser so that you are always informed when a cookie is about to be set.
 Then you can always decide individually whether you want to allow the cookie or not.

-If you have consented to the processing and storage of your data by embedded social media elements, this consent serves as the legal basis for data processing (Art.
+If you have consented to your data being processed and stored by integrated social media elements, this consent serves as the legal basis for data processing (Art.
 6 para.
 1 lit. a GDPR).
 In principle, your data is also stored and processed based on our legitimate interest (Art.
 6 para.
-1 lit. f GDPR) in fast and good communication with you or other customers and business partners.
-However, we only use the embedded social media elements if you have given your consent.
+1 lit. f GDPR) in fast and effective communication with you or other customers and business partners.
+Nevertheless, we only use integrated social media elements if you have given your consent.
 Most social media platforms also set cookies in your browser to store data.
-Therefore, we recommend that you carefully read our privacy text about cookies and view the privacy policy or cookie policies of the respective service provider.
+We therefore recommend that you read our privacy text about cookies carefully and view the privacy policy or cookie guidelines of the respective service provider.

-In addition, Instagram uses so-called standard contractual clauses (= Art.
-46. para.
+In addition, Instagram uses so-called Standard Contractual Clauses (= Art.
+46 para.
 2 and 3 GDPR).
-Standard Contractual Clauses (SCC) are template models provided by the EU Commission and are intended to ensure that your data complies with European data protection standards even when it is transferred to third countries (such as the USA) and stored there.
-Through the EU-US Data Privacy Framework and the Standard Contractual Clauses, Instagram commits to comply with European data protection levels when processing your relevant data, even if the data is stored, processed, and managed in the USA.
-These clauses are based on an implementing decision of the EU Commission.
-You can find the decision and the corresponding standard contractual clauses here, among others: https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj?locale=de
+Standard Contractual Clauses (SCC) are templates provided by the EU Commission and are intended to ensure that your data complies with European data protection standards even if it is transferred to and stored in third countries (such as the USA).
+Through the EU-US Data Privacy Framework and the Standard Contractual Clauses, Instagram undertakes to comply with the European level of data protection when processing your relevant data, even if the data is stored, processed, and managed in the USA.
+These clauses are based on an implementing decision by the EU Commission.
+You can find the decision and the corresponding Standard Contractual Clauses here, among other places: https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj?locale=de

 We have tried to provide you with the most important information about data processing by Instagram.
-At https://privacycenter.instagram.com/policy/ you can learn more about Instagram’s data policies.
+At https://privacycenter.instagram.com/policy/, you can take a closer look at Instagram’s data policies.

 Pinterest Privacy Policy